wp-plugins/woocommerce-ajax-cart/readme.txt

 == Screenshots ==

-1. When user clicks on "+" or "-" of Quantity field, an AJAX request was made to update the prices
+1. When user clicks on "+" or "-" of Quantity field, an AJAX request was made to update the prices.

 == Changelog ==